BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Drain Soul** `ACTIVE`

-Any model that suffers a Wound from the King of the Dead, that is not prevented by Fate, is immediately killed.
+A model that suffers a Wound from the King of the Dead in Combat, which is not then prevented, will automatically have their Wounds reduced to 0, causing them to be slain and removed as a casualty.

 - **The Dead and the Living** `PASSIVE`

-Only friendly Dunharrow models may benefit from the King of the Dead's [Stand Fast] or Heroic Actions.
+Only friendly Dunharrow models may benefit from the King of the Dead's [Stand Fast] or benefit from his Heroic Actions.

 </div>